 5. Get Creative!
 Body Mapping and Art for Action

 There are a range of verbal and non-verbal tools that both assist survivors in coming to terms with past conflict, and also help more general audiences better understand and empathize with the pain of others.
 Through its Global Initiative for Justice, Truth and Reconciliation (GIJTR), the International Coalition of Sites of Conscience leads trainings on “body-mapping” – a technique in which one tells a story through a life-sized drawing of her or his body.
 The trainings are a response to the strong need for more inclusive, grassroots transitional justice mechanisms in post-conflict settings to support ordinary citizens who are struggling to come to terms with the loss, displacement and destruction caused by war and other traumatic events.
 The trainings, outlined in this Coalition toolkit, can be applied to a range of topics, audiences and contexts.
 Another recent toolkit, focusing on truth-telling workshops in Colombia, details a collection of other art-based memorialization projects.

 6. Just Show Up!
 Attend an International Women’s Day Event

-International Women’s Day has a database of hundreds of events around the world happening all month.
+International Women’s Day has a database of hundreds of events in every country.
 All events are sorted by location on here.
 The 2019 theme is #BalanceForBetter.

 7. Go Local!
 Get Involved with Community Gender Equity Legislation Initiatives: